JAForbes/pgmg/readme.md

 If you wanted, your manifest could be json, or yaml, or whatever you want, as long as you can extract the filenames and pass them as arguments.

+### How do I take a prod snapshot correctly (for local development)?

+Postgres has database level objects (like tables, views, policies) and cluster level global objects (like roles and grants).

+When you use `pg_dump` you are only getting access to the database level objects not the cluster/global level objects.

+To correctly restore a prod instance locally we recommend first capturing and restoring these global objects via `pg_dumpall -g $DB_URL -f globals.sql`, see the postgres documentation for more information.

 ## Running migrations in production

 `pgmg` has two modes `--dev` and `--prod`.
 In `--dev` mode pgmg will teardown database objects